Welcome and Mabuhay

 If you love Marinduque and want to contribute articles to this site, please do so.
 My contact information is in my profile.
 The above photo was taken from the balcony of The Chateau Du Mer Beach House, Boac, Marindque, Philippines.
 I love sunsets.
 How about you?
 Please do not forget to read the latest national and international news in the right side bar of this blog.
 Some of the photos and videos on this site, I do not own.
 However, I have no intention on infringing your copyrights.
 Thank you and Cheers!

 Marinduque is a photoblogger dream.
-The province is endowed with unspoiled white sand beaches, pristine blue waters, fringing reefs, virgin coral reefs, coves, limestone caves, meandering rivers, mountain peaks, cascading waterfalls and streams, fabled sulfur and hot mineral springs,old churches and of course beautiful sunsets.
-The Internet is filled with photographs of the scenic beauty of this island not only from the local professional photographers but also from amateur photographers all over the world.
-The province has more than six big islands popular to beach lovers, scuba divers and snorkeling enthusiasts.
-It has Mt Malindig known to mountain climbers, hikers and bird watchers.
+The province is endowed with unspoiled white sand beaches, pristine blue waters, fringing reefs, virgin coral reefs, coves, limestone caves, meandering rivers, mountain peaks, cascading waterfalls and streams, fabled sulfur and hot mineral springs, old churches and of course beautiful sunsets.
+The Internet is filled with photographs of the scenic beauty of this island not only from the local amateur and professional photographers but also from photographers all over the world.
+The province has more than six islands popular to beach lovers, scuba divers and snorkeling enthusiasts.
+It has also Mt Malindig known to mountain climbers and hikers.
 It has Bathala and Tarug Caves popular to spelunkers and just curious seekers.
 In one of the eight caves of Bathala, there is a resident python, believed to be enchanted.
 If he shows himself when you visit the caves, it is suppose to bring you good luck.

 Sunset over Tres Reyes Islands- Photo from panoramnio.com